hydrodynamicstability/statquotes/README.md

   - G. E. P. Box (2006)

   - *Improving Almost Anything:  Ideas and Essays*, revised edition.
 Wiley.

+- "But, as [Max] Planck fully realized, finding an empirical formula, one that fits the data but is not based on a physical picture of the process being described, can never be an end in itself in physics."

+  - Robert H. March (1970)

+  - *Physics for Poets* (New York:  McGraw-Hill), p.
+190.

 - "Statistics has definitely evolved into a field in which people can do their work without actually seeing and doing applications."